J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 ## Loading the Datasets

 First up is to download the datasets.
-As in the AdaIn paper, the images we're going to stylize will be from the Microsoft Common Objects in Context (MS COCO) dataset, and the style images will be from WikiArt.
-Both of these datasets have around 100,000 images.
+As in the AdaIn paper, the images we'll stylize are from the Microsoft Common Objects in Context (MS COCO) dataset, and the style images are from WikiArt.
+Both datasets have around 100,000 images.

 MS COCO requires [this API](https://github.com/cocodataset/cocoapi).
-You should be able to install it as pycocotools from pip, but in case that doesn't work, you can install it from source.
+You should be able to install it as pycocotools from pip, but if that fails, you can install it from source.
 I ended up installing from source.
-I ran into a few issues while doing so; for example, I had to reference [this issue](https://github.com/cocodataset/cocoapi/issues/172).
-When building from source, I also had to run <span class="code">make install</span> instead of <span class="code">make</span>.
+While doing so, I had to reference [this issue](https://github.com/cocodataset/cocoapi/issues/172).
+Additionally, I had to run <span class="code">make install</span>, which I didn't see in the instructions.

-After installing the API, the COCO website has recommendations for downloading the dataset with gsync, but that method is widely reported to be broken.
-Luckily, I found both wikiart and MSCOCO available at these links:
+After installing the API, the COCO website recommends downloading the dataset with gsync, but that method is widely reported to be broken.
+Luckily, I found the datasets at these links:

 <div class="code">http://images.cocodataset.org/zips/train2017.zip
 http://images.cocodataset.org/zips/val2017.zip